polio-nanopore/realtime-polio/README.md

 The ``references.fasta`` file was provided by [Alex Shaw](https://github.com/AShaw1802) and is a detailed database containing VP1 sequences from an array of poliovirus sequences, including the Sabin vaccine strains, and other enteroviruses.

+## Troubleshooting

+If you're having issues running the pipeline, and you're certain the checklist has been ticked off, check out some common [issues on the wiki](https://github.com/aineniamh/realtime-polio/wiki).

 ## License

 [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html)